 Jamie Serber became an assistant coach for the North Carolina A&T baseball program under head coach Ben Hall in 2016.
+In 2017, he was promoted to recruiting coordinator.
 As the Aggies pitching coach, Serber is responsible for developing the A&T pitchers in terms of their respective command, movement and mechanics.

 Before taking the pitching coach position at A&T, Serber spent two seasons as the pitching coach at Presbyterian College.
 Thanks to solid pitching, Presbyterian won 27 games in 2015, a school record for the Blue Hose as a Division I institution.
 In addition, the Blue Hose received solid pitching performances in wins over nationally-ranked Clemson, South Carolina, Central Florida and Indiana.